Godzilogg/migi/README.md

 # migi
-Migration system for quick and dirty binary files.
+.Migration system for quick and dirty binary files.